What Is Sea Freight? Ocean Freight Costs, Transit & FCL vs LCL

 Sea freight is the movement of cargo by ship across oceans, typically inside standardized shipping containers loaded at a port of origin and discharged at a port of destination.
 It is the dominant mode for international trade, handling roughly 80 percent of all global cargo by volume.

-The terms become more specific when paired with direction or service type:
+The terminology becomes precise only when paired with direction or service type:

-• FCL (Full Container Load): you have enough cargo to fill a 20-ft or 40-ft container
+• FCL (Full Container Load): enough cargo to fill a 20 foot or 40 foot container

-• LCL (Less than Container Load): your cargo shares container space with other shippers
+• LCL (Less than Container Load): cargo shared with other shippers inside one container

 1. 1